kamesh231/cowork-protocol/README.md

 Traditional software design assumed one interaction model: **HCI** (Human-Computer Interaction).

-Two new zones are emerging:
+Three new zones are emerging:

-- **ACI** (Agent-Computer Interaction) — How AI agents navigate, act, and operate inside software
+- **ACI** (Agent-Computer Interaction) — How AI agents navigate, act, and operate inside software.
 - **HAI** (Human-Agent Interaction) — How humans and agents collaborate: trust, handoffs, feedback, shared context
+- **AAI** (Agent-Agent Interaction) — How agents and agents collaborate: trust, handoffs, feedback, shared context.
+[Google is already working on this](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/)
 COWORK defines the primitives, patterns, and specifications for all three zones.

 ## Primitives (Draft v0.1)